Package 'slca'

 arg

-the brief model description used during the estimation.
+a brief description of the model used during estimation.

 mf